kyma-project/website/content/blog-posts/2020-09-24-release-notes-1.16/index.md

 ### New Getting Started guides

 Have you ever wondered how to start with Kyma?
 How to connect all the dots (components) into a meaningful scenario?
 We tried to address such questions with a set of [Getting Started guides](https://kyma-project.io/docs/1.16/root/getting-started/) we are happy to share with you.
 These guides lead you through an end-to-end scenario that shows a sample Kyma use case.
 After completing it, you will get a Function and a microservice that react to events sent from an external application and use the external Redis service to store the events data.
-These guides show all Kyma’s major features, introduce you to our components, and give you a chance to get to know Kyma, either through the kubectl commands or the Console UI steps.
+These guides show all Kyma’s major features, introduce you to our components, and give you a chance to get to know Kyma either through the kubectl commands or the Console UI steps.

 ## CLI